mcneel/developer.rhino3d.com/content/en/guides/scripting/scripting-gh-csharp/index.md

 - Execute code to draw geometry wires on Rhino viewports ([DrawViewportWires](https://developer.rhino3d.com/api/grasshopper/html/M_Grasshopper_Kernel_GH_Component_DrawViewportWires.htm))
 - Execute code to draw geometry meshes on Rhino viewports ([DrawViewportMeshes](https://developer.rhino3d.com/api/grasshopper/html/M_Grasshopper_Kernel_GH_Component_DrawViewportMeshes.htm))

 The methods linked above are part of Grasshopper SDK for creating custom components.
 Every developer that creates a Grasshoper plugin is aware of these methods and might be using them to customize the component behaviour.

 In a C# script component, we can implement our scripts in a similar manner.
 That is why we are calling it the **SDK-Mode** as it provides similar functionality that is available in Grasshopper SDK.

-By default when you create a C# script component, the template script is already in *SDK-Mode* as this is how C# components before Rhino 8 have been working and we kept it the same in Rhino 8 and above.
+By default when you create a C# script component, the template script is already in *SDK-Mode* as this is how C# components before Rhino 8 have been working and we kept it the same in Rhino 8 and after.

 This is how the default script looks like (actual script might not be identical):